EsotericOrganisation/firework-wars-lobby/README.md

-# firework-wars-lobby
+# Firework Wars Lobby

-The lobby for the Minecraft mini-game 'Firework Wars'.
+> The lobby for the Minecraft mini-game 'Firework Wars'.